ErwanCheriaux/ClientTools-TechnicalTest/Readme.md

 __Github__: https://github.com/ErwanCheriaux/ClientTools-TechnicalTest

 Note that I initially created a git repo on __Bitbucket__ which I then migrated to __Github__ to be able to set up a CI / CD.
-Indeed, I faced trouble to setup and restore .net dependencies with the Bitbucket pipeline.
+Indeed, I faced trouble to setup and restore .net dependencies with the __Bitbucket pipeline__.
-The Github action builds and runs all NUnit tests every push or merge on the master branch.
+The __Github action__ builds and runs all NUnit tests every push or merge on the master branch.

 ### Tools
 NUnit 3 Test Adapter v3.17.0